 In case you don’t know a Gedcome file is an acronym standing for Genealogical Data Communication, a proprietary and open de facto specification for exchanging genealogical data between different genealogy software.
 GEDCOM was developed by The Church of Jesus Christ of Latter-day Saints (LDS Church) as an aid to genealogical research.
-All genealogy software and also every genealogical website as FamilySearch and Ancestry follow these standards.
+All genealogy software and every genealogical website as FamilySearch and Ancestry follow these standards.

 One of these other purposes is for example, the person that I mentioned before, instead of them recreating their family tree again by entering each name one by one.
-They could have had just simply exported their GEDCOM file and uploaded it to FamilySearch thus guaranteeing a true exact family tree as the one they have on Ancestry.
-In their case since they were not using a genealogy program all they had to do was download the GEDCOM database from Ancestry and uploaded it to FamilySearch.
+They could have just simply exported their GEDCOM file and uploaded it to FamilySearch thus guaranteeing a true exact family tree as the one they have on Ancestry.
+In their case, since they were not using a genealogy program all they had to do was download the GEDCOM database from Ancestry and re-upload it to FamilySearch.